 They saw the glory of God descending on Mt.
 Sinai.
 They felt the earth shake under their feet.
 They saw the mountain of fire.
 They saw the glory of God come down on the tabernacle after it was built.
 Yet every single one of them, except for two men and their families, perished.

 Is seeing believing?

 Now, what about you?
-You're here.
-You're associating with God's true church.
+You are here.
+You are associating with God's true church.
 Are you a part of it?
 Do you really "see" it?
-Do you see what is happening in the life of this Work?
+Do you see what is happening in the life of this work?
 Can you examine things of the past and project that out to our future?